-IWC makes tracing Wills and obtaining probate records easy, you can order records online and benefit from the wealth of exciting information to be found in the will of a relative or perhaps an ancestor.
+IWC makes tracing copies of Wills and obtaining probate records easy, you can order records online and benefit from the wealth of exciting information to be found in the will of a relative or perhaps an ancestor.
 Provide us with the name, date of birth and date of death of the person whose will or probate records you would like to obtain and we'll conduct the genealogy research on your behalf.

 Wills and Genealogy Research